 Cacao // Chocolate

 That’s right!
 Chocolate is medicinal and good for you.
 Raw cacao contains many beneficial components.
 It is incredibly high in antioxidants and minerals (especially iron and magnesium).
-These nutrients protect the body and positively affect the heart, bones, mental clarity, and mood.
+These nutrients support the body and positively affect heart health, bone health, mental clarity, and mood.

-You only get these benefits with chocolate that has no fillers and is higher than 70% cacao.
+You only get these benefits from chocolate that has no fillers and is at least 70% cacao.
 I suggest no more than 2-3 pieces a day.
 If you have trouble sleeping, try eating it earlier in the day.
 Find some cacao recipes here.

 Ashwagandha

 The last food is more of an herbal medicine, but I couldn’t leave it out!
-Ashwagandha is a root that has been used for thousands of years within the medical system of Ayurveda.
+Ashwagandha is a root that has been used for thousands of years in Ayurvedic medicine.
 It’s considered a tonic herb that improves energy levels, boosts the immune system, and has a calming effect.
 It can also lower cholesterol and improve blood sugar levels.
-In particular, it’s beneficial if the body has inflammatory responses like aches and pains and arthritis.
+In particular, it’s beneficial if the body has inflammatory responses, such as aches and pains and arthritis.

 Take 3-6g of the dried herb a day.
 Avoid this herb if you are taking stronger pharmaceutical pain or sedative medications.